Grow your Following on Twitter

 Another one for you:

-- If you have tweeted about an emotionally-charged issue (emotionally-charged for your follower, that is) and ignore their responsibilities, the more likely you will alienate them
+- If you have tweeted about an emotionally-charged issue (emotionally-charged for your follower, that is) and ignore their responsibility, the more likely you will alienate them

 And even the most confident person on the planet isn’t going to waste their valuable time if they respond to your tweets and all they get back is…empty air.